darbinreyes/subparprogrammer/Dijkstra/youtube/reasoning/problem1/Reasoning_About_Programs_Problem_1.md

 ---

+//

-// my comment: I ask myself: what result is this program computing? e.g. the result could be wether a given number is.
+My comment: I ask myself: what result is this program computing? e.g. the result could be wether a given number is.
 It seems that the program is not computing any result in this sense but rather the program is modeling the playing of the game.

+//

 ---